Sometimes, there are inspiring stories of how a failing business sputtered back to life, and other times, a dying company becomes a cautionary tale.

 At the same time, tracking another brand’s moves will ensure that you don’t ape the same strategies and end up appearing as a phoney.

 Additionally, taking a leaf out of Apple’s playbook, there may come a time when a competing company can pull you out of the weeds, just as Microsoft did for Apple.
-Nevertheless, also be on the lookout for any partnership opportunities that bring real value to your brand.
+Nevertheless, be on the lookout for any partnership opportunities that bring real value to your brand.

 5. Bring Your Brand Online